 At June 30, 2016, the Company's Series 1 preferred stock was valued using a probability-weighted approach and a Monte Carlo simulation model.
-Additionally, the monthly dividends issued on the outstanding Series 1 preferred stock are valued using a similar probability-weighted approach and a Monte Carlo simulation model.
-However, there is no adjustment or further revaluation after the initial valuation.
+Additionally, the monthly dividends issued on the outstanding Series 1 preferred stock are valued using the same probability-weighted approach and a Monte Carlo simulation model.
+However, there is no adjustment or further revaluation after the initial valuation on the Series 1 preferred stock other than required periodic dividends.

-The Company's Level 3 financial liabilities consist of a conversion option and a redemption feature associated with the Company's Series 1 preferred stock issued in connection with the 2016 ECP Amendment and 2016 GvHD Amendment with Intrexon amending the Channel Agreement entered into on June 29, 2016 that have been bifurcated from the Series 1 preferred stock and are accounted for as derivative liabilities at fair value.
+The Company's Level 3 financial liabilities consist of a conversion option and a redemption feature associated with the Company's Series 1 preferred stock issued to Intrexon that has been bifurcated from the Series 1 preferred stock and are accounted for as derivative liabilities at fair value.
 The preferred stock derivative liabilities were valued using a probability-weighted approach and a Monte Carlo simulation model.
 The fair value of the embedded derivatives was estimated using the "with" and "without" method where the preferred stock was first valued with all of its features ("with" scenario) and then without derivatives subject to the valuation analysis ("without" scenario).
 The fair value of the derivatives was then estimated as the difference between the fair value of the preferred stock in the "with" scenario and the preferred stock in the "without" scenario.
-See Note 5 for additional disclosures on the 2016 ECP and 2016 GvHD Amendments and Note 8 for additional disclosure on the rights and preferences of the Series 1 preferred stock and valuation methodology.
+See Note 5 for additional disclosures on the 2016 ECP Amendment and 2016 GvHD Amendments and Note 8 for additional disclosure on the rights and preferences of the Series 1 preferred stock and valuation methodology.